16th July 2021

 Heat pumps must have an energy label on them.
 It states how energy efficient the pump is on a scale from dark green (most efficient) to red (least efficient).

 Since 26 September 2015, all new heat pumps must be sold with an EU product label.
 The installer should also produce a package label that displays the efficiency based on several different components in the heating system.

-After 25 March 2016, all heat pumps certified by the Microgeneration Certification Scheme must be sold with a product label, and the installer must produce a package label.
-If your heat pump is not sold with a product label, it may not be eligible for the RHI.
+All heat pumps certified by the Microgeneration Certification Scheme must be sold with a product label, and the installer must produce a package label.
+If your heat pump is not sold with a product label, it may not be eligible for the .